MikeAxtell/ShortStack/README.md

 5. *End*: One-based end position (right-most) of the locus, inclusive.
 6. *Length*: Length of the locus (base-pairs)
 7. *Reads*: Number of aligned sRNA-seq reads that overlap this locus.
-8. *UniqueReads*: Number of uniquely aligned (*e.g.* not multi-mapping) reads that overlap this locus.
+8. *DistinctSequences*: Number of distinct sRNA sequences that overlap this locus.
+A single DistinctSequence can have one or more reads.
 9. *FracTop*: Fraction of Reads aligned to the top genomic strand.
 10. *Strand*: Inferred strandednes of the locus, inferred from FracTop and the `--strand_cutoff` setting.
 11. *MajorRNA*: Sequence of the single most abundant RNA sequence at the locus.